The SFFS / KRF grant requires a "strong connection" to the San Francisco Bay Area. What does this mean?

 - Postproduction: You, the writer/director and your co-applicant producer/s have completed principal photography.
 You are editing, color-correcting, sound-mixing and/or adding visual effects.
 You are transferring your film to additional formats.
 You are submitting to festivals, securing distribution and carrying out your publicity/marketing and outreach campaign.

 I am co-writing my screenplay.
-Am I still eligible for the SFFS/KRF grant?
+Am I still eligible for the SFFS / KRF Filmmaking Grant?

 If you are applying for a screenwriting grant, you must be the principal writer on the project.
 You may not apply for a screenwriting grant to then pay someone else to write the project.
 You can however work with a co-writer.
 We give priority to writer/directors or writers with directors already attached to the project.

-I already received a SFFS/KRF Grant.
+I already received a SFFS / KRF Filmmaking Grant.
 Can I apply again?

 Yes.
-We encourage all SFFS/KRF Grant recipients to apply for consequent rounds after you already received funds.
+We encourage all SFFS / KRF Filmmaking Grant recipients to apply for consequent rounds after you already received funds.

-Do I need to be a SFFS member to apply for the SFFS/KRF grant?
+Do I need to be a SFFS member to apply for the SFFS / KRF Filmmaking Grant?

 You must either be a SFFS Member at the Filmmaker Pro Level or above OR pay the application fees (the early or late fee) stipulated on the application.